 Complete guide to the GeniePoint charging network

-Most of its chargers operate on a price-per-kilowatt-hour (kWh) basis, meaning you only pay for the energy you use.
-The vast majority of the network consists of 50kW rapid chargers, while there are a handful of slow chargers managing just 3kW, too.
+Most GeniePoint chargers operate on a pay-as-you go (PAYG) price per kilowatt-hour (kWh) basis, meaning you only pay for the energy you use.
+The vast majority of the network consists of 50kW rapid chargers, while there are a handful of slow chargers managing, too.

 Charging on the GeniePoint network